Sunday November 09, 2008

 Maureen Dowd Sucks (Again)

-As the posts below indicate, I've been waiting for the Sunday Times since Tuesday evening around 8 PM (PST).
-Wasn't the first thing on my mind, certainly, but at some point I did want to hear how Frank Rich and the others reacted to the Obama victory.
+I've been waiting for the Sunday Times since Tuesday evening around 8 PM (PST).
+Wasn't the first thing on my mind, certainly, but at some point I wanted to hear how Frank Rich, et al., reacted to Obama's victory.

 And Maureen Dowd?
 She begins her column not poorly:

-I grew up in the nation’s capital, but I’ve never seen blacks and whites here intermingling as they have this week.
+I grew up in the nationís capital, but Iíve never seen blacks and whites here intermingling as they have this week.